Are you ready for The Great Wealth Transfer

 The question now becomes: If you are to receive an inheritance or markedly increase your income, do you know how to manage and protect that higher level of wealth?

 Why do you need to be prepared?

 Considering that the majority of Americans have minimal savings, and are unprotected from financial emergencies, a lump sum of money could easily be spent on the long over-due wants and needs.
-But, going this route, you can end up back in financial insecurity with a tax bill wondering what went wrong (like many lottery winners).
+But, going this route, you could end up back in financial insecurity with a tax bill and wondering what went wrong (like many lottery winners).

 On the other hand, if you are prepared and have a plan for what to do with money, you can create long-term wealth.
 This route can not only support your immediate family but can also be passed down to the next generation.